 As with any purchase, it’s important to know your broadband consumer rights before signing on the dotted line.
-You might be surprised to learn that some of the normal rights you expect of a high street purchase are mirrored in broadband contacts.
+You might be surprised to learn some of the normal rights applicable to a high street purchase are mirrored in broadband contacts.
 For example, it’s possible to withdraw from a broadband deal within the first two weeks, if the products or service aren’t to the standard you expected or were promised.

-You have the right as a customer to ask your provider to correct any faults so long as the responsibility lies with them and not you.
-If the promise of easy resolutions is an important factor in your search for a broadband provider, consider the following providers:
+As a customer, you have the right to ask your provider to correct any faults where responsibility lies with them rather than you.
+If the promise of an easy resolution will influence your search for a broadband provider, consider the following providers:

-These suppliers are voluntarily signed up to Ofcom’s Codes of Practice which means you can expect:
+These suppliers have signed up to Ofcom’s voluntary codes of practice.
+This means you can expect to receive:

-For that minimum speed to be shared with you at the point of sale, before the switch is final
+A minimum speed guarantee at the point of sale, before the switch is finalised

 Automatic compensation if your service doesn’t start on the agreed date

-As with most big purchases, you will have 14 calendar days to change your mind about a broadband deal and cancel your new deal.
-If cancelled within this period, you won’t be charged, and if you are switching from a current provider, your supply will just continue with them (though this may differ if your cancelled broadband used a different network).
+As with most big purchases, you have 14 calendar days to change your mind about new broadband deals and cancel the contract.
+No fees will be levied inside this period, and your supply will continue with if your existing provider, providing it uses the same network.

-Your provider will be held to the terms and conditions laid out in your contract, but so are you.
-Tampering with your router settings — which is strictly prohibited in your contract — it may nullify your provider’s obligation to fix any consequent issues with your broadband, because this is strictly prohibited in most internet service provider (ISP) contracts.
+Your provider is bound by the terms and conditions laid out in your contract, but so are you.
+Tampering with your router settings may nullify your provider’s obligation to fix subsequent issues with your broadband, because this is strictly prohibited in most internet service provider (ISP) contracts.

-If you experience less than satisfactory speed, service or performance from your broadband or TV, phone and broadband bundles, you have the right to complain.
-You should make a note of every correspondence you have with your provider, take the date and time of any phone call and note down the name of the person you spoke to and notes of what was discussed, since the ISP will have their own record of these conversations.
+If you experience less than satisfactory speed, service or performance from any contract including broadband services, you have the right to complain.
+Make a note of all correspondence with your provider, including dates and times, plus the names of any people you spoke to.
+Add an accurate summary of what was discussed, since the ISP will have their own record of these conversations.

-When your fixed term ends, fees will no longer apply.
-The following circumstances will also allow you to leave your broadband supplier early, regardless of the term left on your contract:
+Fees will no longer apply when your fixed term ends, irrespective of its length.
+The following circumstances will also allow you to leave your broadband supplier without incurring any penalties, regardless of the contract term remaining:

-Disproportionate price rises – if the price rises suddenly beyond adjustments for inflation, you have the right to cancel penalty-free so long as you do so within 30 days of the increase date
+Disproportionate price rises – if the price suddenly rises beyond adjustments for inflation, you have the right to cancel within 30 days of the increase date

-Your provider has breached the terms of contract – for example, if you are not getting the speeds promised
+Your provider has breached the terms of its contract – for example, if you are consistently not getting the speeds you were promised.